smcclab/smc-course/_workshops/05-networks-collaboration.md

 2. with your group, design and carry out a collaboration workflow which allows you to deliver a **3min** diary entry by the week 5 workshop slot

+3. **share** some sound-making patches on your workshop's Teams channel so that you will be able to complete the week-6 workshop! (required!)

 N.B.: option two **could** involve using hi-tech network connections, **or** could involve lo-tech collaborative solutions, or could be in the middle.
 In any case you will have to use some creativity to develop a collaboration workflow that works for your group.

 {:.info-box}